-5.2.6 Multiple Consultant Report [MCR]
+5.2.6 Multiple Consultant Reports [MCR]

-A Multiple Consultant Report [MCR] is an additional validated feedback process.
-This tool helps to support the ES in this decision making by requesting feedback from multiple Consultants that the tACCP has been working with, specifically in relation to the capabilities.
+Multiple Consultant Reports [MCR] are an additional validated feedback process.
+This tool helps to support the ES in this decision making by requesting feedback from multiple Consultants that the tACCP has been working with, specifically in relation to the Capabilities.